ishanExtreme/a2a_mcp-example/Readme.md

 # 🧠 LLM-Powered Terminal Assistant using A2A & MCP

+### [youtube link](https://youtu.be/nSjj1ZaNP2c) : Deep dive and step by step tutorial of A2A and MCP, including code walthrough

 This is an LLM-powered application that allows users to execute terminal commands using simple English queries like:

 > "Delete `readme.txt` on my desktop."